 |AOL is seeking a buyer for its patents, according to Bloomberg|

+The Internet giant's stock surged after the report appeared, closing up 72 cents, or 4.05%, at $18.49 on Friday.
 AOL has not yet responded to the TheStreet's request for comment on this story.
 Evercore Partners declined to comment.
 Citing its sources, Bloomberg also reported that private equity firms, including Providence Equity Partners, TPG Capital, and Silver Lake, have approached AOL about taking the New York-based company private.
 Silver Lake, TPG Capital and Providence Equity Partners all declined to comment on this story.
 Shares of AOL, which has wrestled with subscriber losses, were up 14 cents, or 0.76%, to $18.63 in extended trading on Friday. -- Written by James Rogers in New York. >To follow the writer on Twitter, go to http://twitter.com/jamesjrogers. >To submit a news tip, send an email to: firstname.lastname@example.org.
 Check out our new tech blog, Tech Trends.
 Follow TheStreet Tech on your wireless devices.